-Improving the passenger rail offer would create a more cohesive network with more frequent and faster travel opportunities between Perth, Dundee and Aberdeen.
-Rail brings visitors to areas and would enhance communities along the route as places and destinations.
-Improved rail services on the Perth-Dundee-Aberdeen corridor, and the resulting modal shift this could bring, would support health and wellbeing outcomes, with rail trips often requiring an active travel component.
+Improving the passenger rail offer would create a more cohesive network with more frequent and faster travel opportunities between cities.
+Rail brings in visitors to areas and would enhance communities along the route as places and destinations.
+Improved rail services on the Edinburgh/Glasgow - Perth/Dundee rail corridor, and the resulting modal shift this could bring, would support health and well-being outcomes, with rail trips often requiring an active travel component.

-In terms of freight, improvements in railway infrastructure that delivers the capacity to support the transition of goods movements from road to rail would shift freight demand to a more sustainable mode of transport.
+In terms of freight, improvements in railway infrastructure that deliver the capacity to support the transition of the goods movements from road to rail, would shift freight demand to a more sustainable mode of transport.
 Congestion on the strategic road network can be alleviated through a reduction in HGVs and LGVs.
 Modal shift would improve local air quality and ambience as a result of fewer vehicle movements, which would in turn make communities more attractive for walking and cycling.
 A typical freight train on the rail network can remove 76 HGV's from the road.